Happy Holidays! 🎄

 Hey Jackson, Shane, Marianne..
 I know there are other DJs playing, which is great and all, but we're actually just here to stand in one place in a dark room for 7 hours.

 - It's safe to say that after our double marathon (almost 14 hours of Despacio!) we are now all lifetime converts.
 Wherever those 7 speaker stacks go..
 I will follow.
-Please, make the pact with me.
+I invite you to make the pact with me.

 - Also, it was during this Despacio marathon that I received a text with one of my favorite photos of Aidan EVER.
 Reporting live from Parcels.
-Can't wait for us all to go to Red Rocks one day.
+The inevitable squad ride to Red Rocks one day will be generational.

 - As if that all wasn't enough, in November I dragged myself to see Australian Jesus Kevin Parker put on an absolute sermon at the Oakland Arena.
 It was magical.
 And I got to share it with an absolute heater of a squad.
 Nolan laid on the ground during Nangs.
 Respect.

-- And, while I'm writing this in December, I'm gearing up to go to Japan with Milo for 10 days.
+- Finally, in December, I made an epic 10 day trip to Japan with Milo.
+Tuna hand roll for reference.
 Wild.
 What a way to cap off the year.